 Although clouds may add drama to other photography genres, when it comes to stargazing, they’re not the best companions.
 Their whimsical dance can obscure your view and dampen the magic of the night.
 Monitoring weather forecasts becomes a part of your astrophotography routine – a way to anticipate when the stars will take the stage and shower their brilliance upon you.

 2. Tracking Celestial Events

 Being a fan of learning more about the night sky and all of its wonders—from stars to rare game-changing lunar events—there are several apps for that.
 These apps can not only help you identify constellations, stars, and planets in real-time, but they can also alert you of upcoming astronomy events, whether it’s a lunar eclipse or a meteor shower.
 The following are some of these apps:

 - NASA App, Available for free on both iOS and Android devices.

-- Sky Guide, Available on iOS devices; the basic version is free and offers in-app purchases.
+- Sky Guide is available on iOS devices; the basic version is free and offers in-app purchases.

-- SkySafari, Available on iOS devices for $2.99 and on Android devices for free with in-app purchases.
+- SkySafari is available on iOS devices for $2.99 and on Android devices for free with in-app purchases.

 Capturing Star Trails

 Ever seen those stunning photos where the stars create mesmerizing trails across the sky?
 That’s star trail photography, a magical technique.
 It involves taking long exposures, like leaving your camera’s shutter open for several minutes.
 As Earth spins, the stars appear to move, creating those beautiful streaks.

 Stacking involves taking multiple photos of the same scene and merging them later.
 This reduces noise and enhances the trail’s brightness, resulting in a jaw-dropping celestial masterpiece.